Welcome to Lindy What? Lindy Hop Nijmegen!

-Lindy what?
-Nijmegen is a swing dance club based in the beautiful city of Nijmegen in the Netherlands.
-We are passionate about the social dance culture of the swing era of jazz, in particular the years spanning the 1930s and early 1940s; we specialize in dancing and teaching the Lindy Hop.
+We are a swing dance club based in the beautiful city of Nijmegen (NL).
+We are passionate about the social dance culture of the swing era of jazz, in particular the Lindy Hop.
+We organize dance classes, workshops and social dances with live music.

 Lindy what?
 The Lindy Hop is an energetic and dynamic jazz dance which evolved in 1920s and 30s Harlem, New York.
 It is a fusion of various jazz dances which came before it, most notably tap, breakaway and Charleston.
 Once you get the Lindy bug, there’s no going back!